rcmanu/hello-world/README.md

 # hello-world
 New project in github
-This is Manu ans I am learning to use Github
+This is Manu and I am learning to use Github